hayekw/acegf-ietf-draft/draft-wang-acegf-protocol-00.md

 ## KDF1: Credential Hashing (Argon2id)

-To resist offline brute-force attacks, ACE-GF utilizes the Argon2id algorithm [RFC9106] for stretching user-provided credentials (Cred) into a symmetric sealing key (K_seal).
+To resist offline brute-force attacks, ACE-GF utilizes the Argon2id algorithm **[RFC9106]** for stretching user-provided credentials (Cred) into a symmetric sealing key (K_seal).

+The specific mechanism by which `auth_index` is bound into the sealing key derivation is an implementation detail, provided that distinct values of `auth_index` result in cryptographically independent sealing keys.

 * **Algorithm Selection**: Implementations MUST use the Argon2id variant (as opposed to Argon2i or Argon2d) to provide optimized protection